-During the first four class days

-After the fourth class day
+During the first four class days 100% After the fourth class day NONE

-NONE

 - C. Tuition and fees paid directly to the institution by a sponsor, donor, or scholarship shall be refunded to the source rather than directly to the student. - 2.
-Continuing Education Courses - A. Full (100%) refund will be made to students dropping a course prior to the second class meeting following their registration.
+Community Education Courses - A. Full (100%) refund will be made to students dropping a course prior to the second class meeting following their registration.
 The student has the immediate responsibility to decide after the first class period attended to continue or drop the course in question. - B. All refund requests and questions will be handled by the Admissions Office.

-Financial Obligatons
+Financial Obligations

 Students are expected to pay all financial obligations to the College when due.
 Failure to pay such obligations may result in the student not being allowed to take final examinations, receive an official transcript or enroll for another semester.
-Financial obligations include, but are not limited to: (1) returned checks, (2) returned check charges, (3) library fines or lost or damaged book charges, (4) loss or breakage of instructional material or equipment and (5) financial loans and grants.
+Financial obligations include, but are not limited to: (1) returned checks, (2) returned check charges, (3) library fines or lost or damaged book charges, (4) loss or breakage of instructional material or equipment, (5) short-term loans and (6) over payment of financial assistance.